- Shell 58.9%

 The Dockerfile uses a multi-stage build:

-source: clones Hermes at the pinned refuv-bin: downloads a pinneduvrelease tarball and verifies its checksumbuilder: installs Python 3.11, Hermes extras, Node dependencies, WhatsApp bridge dependencies, and the Codex CLI- final stage: keeps only runtime artifacts plus the Docker CLI, Playwright Chromium, and runtime packages
+source: clones Hermes at the pinned refuv-source: provides pinneduvanduvxbinaries fromghcr.io/astral-sh/uvnode-runtime: provides Node and npmdocker-cli: provides the Docker CLI used by the host-Docker wrapperbuilder: installs Python, Hermes extras, Node dependencies, WhatsApp bridge dependencies, and built dashboard/TUI assets- final stage: keeps only runtime artifacts plus the Docker CLI, Playwright Chromium, and runtime packages

 Environment Variables